-All teachers are state certified; most are duly-certified in both elementary or secondary education and special education.
+All teachers are state certified; most are dual certified in both elementary or secondary education and special education.
 Classroom teachers and Outreach Vision Consultants all have state endorsements in the education of the visually impaired.
-Thirteen teachers have Master's degrees; one has a doctorate.
+Ten teachers have Master’s degrees; one has a doctorate.
 Our Certified Orientation and Mobility Specialists® and Certified Low Vision Therapists® have advanced professional certification from the Academy for the Certification of Vision Rehabilitation and Educational Professionals.

 "Is the SDSBVI accredited?"

 The SDSBVI meets the state requirements for a special education program and has been state accredited since 1935.
 We are accredited by the North Central Association (AdvancED).
 Maintaining these accreditations requires regular self-study, on-site evaluations by outside reviewers, and school improvement plans.